streamx-hub/streamx-examples/dotcms/README.md

 * Open http://streamx.127.0.0.1.nip.io/sitemap.xml in your web browser to check the content of the auto-generated sitemap.xml file
 * Open http://streamx.127.0.0.1.nip.io/search?query=Containix in your web browser to validate that hits for the search term `Containix`

+* There is Cypress suite to validate the content `npx cypress run --spec cypress/e2e/verify.cy.js`

 ## Versions used for testing